 It sets out how the Council identifies, manages and reduces the risks of hazards associated with lone working.
 Each department is required to have their own operational specific lone working procedures in place including an emergency telephone number for officers to call if they experience trouble.
 Please consult your departmental lone working procedure to ensure that you are aware of the control measures in place to enable you to work safely and for colleagues to account for your whereabouts.
-At the time of this policy review, a review of the lone working procedure and policy is being carried out by a sub group from various departments.
+At the time of this policy review, the Council are almost the final stages of procuring a new Red Alert Safety Devices review of the lone working procedure and policy is being carried out by a sub group from various departments.
 The aim is to have a standardised lone working device for the Council and address emerging challenges posed by the new ways of working.